packit/research/source-git-monorepos/README.md

 ### packit validate-config

-Check if the paths specified in `package_paths` do exist in the monorepo.
+Check if the paths specified in `package.paths` do exist in the monorepo.

 Check if the package names (`downstream_package_name`) are correct and indeed exist in the distribution.
 See [packit/packit#88].